-You then need to differentiate the top-performing funds from what rating agencies consider to be the ‘best’ super funds.
+You then need to differentiate the top-performing funds from what rating agencies consider are the ‘best’ super funds.
 The ‘best’ super fund tag applied by a rating agency is not necessarily the super fund with the highest performance in a particular year or month, and what is ‘best’ can vary depending on what is used as a measurement.

 How did your super fund perform?

-In this article we publish some exciting information for those readers interested in hard data on the top all-rounder super funds, and the winners in the investment performance stakes, courtesy of rating company, SuperRatings.
+In this article we publish some exciting information for those readers interested in hard data on the top all-rounder super funds, and also the winners in the investment performance stakes, courtesy of rating company, SuperRatings.
 Continue reading to discover the following information: